godotengine/godot-docs/tutorials/navigation/navigation_using_navigationservers.rst

 At the start of the game, a new scene or procedural navigation changes any path query to a NavigationServer will return empty or wrong.

 The navigation map is still empty or not updated at this point.
-All nodes from the SceneTree need to first upload their navigation related data to the NavigationServer.
+All nodes from the scene tree need to first upload their navigation related data to the NavigationServer.
 Each added or changed map, region or agent need to be registered with the NavigationServer.
 Afterward the NavigationServer requires a ``physics_frame`` for synchronization to update the maps, regions and agents.